PrismarineJS/prismarine-auth/docs/API.md

 * When `doSisuAuth` is defined as true, we will generate an xsts token using the sisu flow which is utilised in some Xbox mobile apps.
 * This flow allows generation of tokens for authTitles that normally wouldn't work using the normal flow, such as XboxAppIOS, XboxGamepassIOS and MinecraftJava.
 * This flow will not currently work for custom Azure apps
 * When specifying this, you should also provide an `authTitle` and a corresponding `deviceType`.
-For example `{ authTitle: Titles.MinecraftJava, asDevice: 'Win32' }` failing this will cause a Forbidden HTTP error.
+For example `{ authTitle: Titles.MinecraftJava, deviceType: 'Win32' }` failing this will cause a Forbidden HTTP error.